We Remember: Canada's Military Engineers

 This includes Canada’s military engineers, whose mission is to support the survival, mobility, and combat effectiveness of the Canadian Armed Forces.

-“With most operations, military engineers are typically the first in and the last out,” explains APEGA Councillor and Canadian Military Engineers veteran Manon Plante, P.Eng., MDS, CD1.
+“With most operations, military engineers are typically the first in and the last out,” explains APEGA vice-president and Canadian Military Engineers veteran Manon Plante, P.Eng., MDS, CD1.
 Plante retired from the military in 2013 as a lieutenant-colonel after serving nearly 30 years in various construction and combat engineering roles across Canada, with international deployments in Bosnia and Afghanistan.

 There’s a saying among the troops, notes Plante: “It’s good to have friends, but it’s more important to have engineers.”

-Manon Plante, P.Eng., returns to Canada from a three-week field visit to Kandahar, Afghanistan, in 2007, in a Hercules C-136 airplane.
+Manon Plante, P.Eng., returns to Canada from a three-week field visit to Kandahar, Afghanistan, in 2007, in a Hercules CC-130 airplane.
 As an engineer officer with CEFCOM (Canadian Expeditionary Force Command), Plante was stationed in Ottawa at the time and was responsible for coordinating engineering support—from engineering equipment to troop accommodations—for combat troops overseas.
 Photo courtesy Manon Plante, P.Eng.

 The Act of Remembrance